Top Cryptocurrency Trends for 2021-2025

 1. Institutional Adoption of the Crypto Ecosystem

-In the past, traditional financial institutions and large corporations viewed the cryptocurrency ecosystem with skepticism.
+Financial institutions and large corporations have traditionally viewed the cryptocurrency ecosystem with skepticism.

-Today, many are doing everything they can to allocate capital to this area.
+Today, many institutions are doing everything they can to allocate capital to this area.

 Nowhere has this become more apparent than the asset management industry.